GewelsJI/gewelsji.github.io/_pages/about.md

   <!-- 亮点2 -->
   <p>
-    2. Multimodal Understanding: Benchmarking generalizability (<a href="https://github.com/ai4colonoscopy/Colon-X/blob/main/docs/2-instructions-for-coloneval.md">ColonEval</a>) and reliability (<a href="https://github.com/ai4colonoscopy/Colon-X/blob/main/docs/3-instructions-for-colonpert.md">ColonPert</a>) of MLLMs in colonoscopy.
+    2. Multimodal Understanding: Benchmarking generalizability (📦<a href="https://github.com/ai4colonoscopy/Colon-X/blob/main/docs/2-instructions-for-coloneval.md">ColonEval</a>) and reliability (📦<a href="https://github.com/ai4colonoscopy/Colon-X/blob/main/docs/3-instructions-for-colonpert.md">ColonPert</a>) of MLLMs in colonoscopy.
 The results eveal that clinical outputs from leading MLLMs remain far from robust and trustworthy.
   </p>

   <!-- 亮点3 -->
   <p>
-    3. Clinical reasoning: To bring reasoning into colonoscopy AI, we design a multi-agent debating workflow to curate a clinically grounded reasoning dataset (<a href="https://github.com/ai4colonoscopy/Colon-X/blob/main/docs/4-instructions-for-colonreason.md">ColonReason</a>), and propose an R1-style model (🤗<a href="https://huggingface.co/ai4colonoscopy/ColonR1">ColonR1</a>) with sets a reproducible SOTA baseline for community.
+    3. Clinical reasoning: To bring reasoning into colonoscopy AI, we design a <u>multi-agent debating workflow</u> to curate a clinically grounded reasoning dataset (📦<a href="https://github.com/ai4colonoscopy/Colon-X/blob/main/docs/4-instructions-for-colonreason.md">ColonReason</a>), and propose an <u>R1-style model</u> (🤗<a href="https://huggingface.co/ai4colonoscopy/ColonR1">ColonR1</a>) with sets a reproducible SOTA baseline for community.
   </p>

 </div>